Accessibility Statement for Gardening in Crouch End

 • Readable content: Plain language, clear headings and consistent structure for Crouch End gardening pages.

-Accessible pathway through a local garden with clear signage We test using a mix of automated tools and manual review with screen readers, keyboard-only navigation, magnifiers and high-contrast modes.
+A close-up view of two hands holding gardening clippers, trimming a dense, neatly shaped hedge in a well-maintained front garden.
+The hedge features small, glossy green leaves and is positioned along a paved pathway on the right side, with a vibrant green lawn extending beyond it.
+In the background, there are other flowering plants, including a white-flowered shrub, and additional garden beds, indicating a cultivated outdoor space typical of residential gardens in Crouch End.
+The scene is bathed in natural daylight, suggesting a bright, clear day, and the overall environment exudes a tidy and cared-for appearance, reflecting professional gardening services that maintain landscaping and outdoor aesthetics for local homes or gardens in London.
+We test using a mix of automated tools and manual review with screen readers, keyboard-only navigation, magnifiers and high-contrast modes.
 Regular audits target WCAG 2.1 AA criteria such as non-text contrast, focus visibility, and keyboard operability.
 Compatibility checks include popular assistive technologies and multiple browsers to ensure most people who care about gardening in Crouch End can access schedules, volunteering information, and event details.

 Known limitations and reporting